Peter Riedel

 When the United States entered the war, Riedel was interned along with the rest of the German embassy staff.
 He was returned to Germany as part of a diplomatic exchange.
 His wife, Helen Klug, a native of Terre Haute, Indiana and a US citizen, agreed to join him.
 On his return, the Heinkel company employed him as an engineer, but he soon took up another diplomatic post as Air Attaché to Sweden.
 There, he became aware of the atrocities of the Nazi regime from reports in both the US and Soviet press.
 Horrified, he began to deal directly with the US Office of Strategic Services but was betrayed by a friend and recalled to Berlin.
 Guessing what fate might have awaited him there, he instead went into hiding in Sweden.
 After the war, he was arrested as an illegal alien but escaped after some time in custody and fled to Venezuela, where Helen eventually joined him.

 Over the next few years, they lived and worked in Canada and South Africa, until they could finally return to settle in the U.S., where Riedel flew for TWA and Pan Am.
 For a while, they resided in Terre Haute, where he worked for the Reich Manufacturing Company.

-In his retirement, Riedel wrote an extensive and detailed history of the German gliding movement between 1911 and 1937, titled Erlebte Rhöngeschichte in three volumes.
+In his retirement, Riedel wrote an extensive and detailed history, in three volumes, of the German gliding movement between 1911 and 1937, titled Erlebte Rhöngeschichte.
 Shortly before his death, German Air Attaché, a biography, was published.
 Riedel is interred at Calvary Cemetery in Terre Haute.